-You hereby authorise PayPal Giving Fund to enter into agreements on your behalf with commercial participators that wish to make a donation to PayPal Giving Fund to benefit you under the eBay for Charity programme or through our other cash donation features and tools available subject to your preferences in your Charity Profile (see Section 4.7).
+You hereby authorise PayPal Giving Fund to enter into agreements on your behalf with commercial participators that wish to make a donation to PayPal Giving Fund to benefit you through our programmes that enable the creation of Listings.

 You (the "Charity") may terminate your agreement with any commercial participator: